Dans-labs/everythingdata/README.md

 sudo nvidia-ctk runtime configure --runtime=docker sudo systemctl restart docker
 ```
 This should get GPU unit supported inside of Docker container.
-You can test by running separate commands for cuda11 and cuda12:
+You can test by running separate commands for cuda11 and cuda12 to check if NVIDIA-compatible GPU unit is recognized (tested with A100 and A6000):
 ```
 docker run --rm --runtime=nvidia --gpus all dansknaw/everythingdata:devel-cuda11 nvidia-smi or